 “In the early 1950s, Pruitt-Igoe, a vast public housing project, arose on 57 acres on the near north side of St. Louis.
 Barely 20 years after construction, the 33 eleven-story buildings that made up the complex were razed, and the vacant land that was once home to thousands of people was gradually reclaimed by a dense, neglected urban forest.
 What happened in-between is a story that tempts but also defies simple narratives.
 It is a story of interweaving and competing accounts, both then and now.” - from Images of America: Pruitt-Igoe

-This tour will be led by St. Louis native, Bob Hansman, associate professor and a faculty fellow of the Gephardt Institute for Civic and Community Engagement at Washington University in St. Louis.
+This tour was led by St. Louis native, Bob Hansman, associate professor and a faculty fellow of the Gephardt Institute for Civic and Community Engagement at Washington University in St. Louis.
 In the early 1990s, he founded—and still directs, with his son Jovan—City Faces and the Jermaine Lamond Roberts Memorial Studio, in the Clinton-Peabody public housing project.
 Locally, he has received a Rosa Parks Award and a Dred Scott Freedom Award for his work.

 For background on this tour, please watch the trailer for the documentary, The Pruitt-Igoe Myth.

 The United States is sprinkled with African-American communities that have endured segregation and discriminatory practices to become historical monuments of African-American culture.
 While we are familiar with popular names such as Harlem and Black Wallstreet, a lot of these communities still go unknown.
 St. Louis is home to one of those great cultural relics, the Ville.
 During the past century, the Ville stood as the cultural and academic epicenter of black St. Louis serving as home to internationally recognized institutions, educators, business and artists.
 Though the disparage of discriminatory practices have weighed heavily on the sustenance of the neighborhood, its greatest landmarks still remain reminding us of the legacy of the Ville.
 Join 4theVille as they take you on a tour of the Heat of the Ville, visiting landmarks and narrating the rich history of the community.
 The 4theVille tour combines historical narrative with testimony from residents that have lived through the rise and fall of the neighborhood.
 Tours are provided on foot and last roughly 60 minutes long.
-Tour attendees will also receive Ville heritage guides that will allow them to revisit and explore the neighborhood's relics in their own time.
+Tour attendees will also received Ville heritage guides allowing them to revisit and explore the neighborhood's relics in their own time.

 Black Girl Heal